ilyachur/cmake4vim/README.md

 * The plugin parses the output of cmake command and supports jump to warnings or errors.
 * Supports work with multiple build types
 * For CMake newer than 3.13 the plugin uses the CMake file API
 * Plugin allows to find and run executable file for selected target.
-Moreover plugin can generate and modify vimspector configuration file in order to save command line arguments and allows to debug application.
+* Plugin supports [Vimspector](https://github.com/puremourning/vimspector) plugin.
+Plugin can generate and modify Vimspector configuration file in order to save command line arguments and allows to debug application.

 ## **Usage**